TEN-framework/portal/content/docs/ten_framework/metadata_system/metadata_system.md

 - **Async Python**: Implemented as an async function without callbacks, consistent with Python's asynchronous model.
 - **C++**: Both versions with and without callbacks should be provided.
 Currently, a synchronous version without callbacks can be implemented first, but accessing `app:` properties will use event wait, which may impact performance.

-This design enables read/write operations on app properties through the unified get/set_property API, maintaining interface consistency without affecting message property-related APIs.
+This design enables CRUD operations on app properties through the unified get/set_property API, maintaining interface consistency without affecting message property-related APIs.

 Regarding the handling of `ten:` namespace fields, the following rules are adopted: